explosion/spaCy/docs/source/updates.rst

 Five days ago I presented the alpha release of spaCy, a natural language processing library that brings state-of-the-art technology to small companies.

-spaCy has been very well received, and there are now a lot of eyes on the project.
+spaCy has been well received, and there are now a lot of eyes on the project.
 Naturally, lots of issues have surfaced.
-I'm very grateful to those who've reported them.
+I'm grateful to those who've reported them.
 I've worked hard to address them as quickly as I could.

 Bug Fixes